What are essential oils?

 Why should I use essential oils?

-Why would you want to use essential oils?
-Because a healthier world starts with small, simple changes in the home.
+A healthier world starts with small, simple changes in the home.
 The products we use in our homes impact our health and wellness in countless ways.

 Many people turn to essential oils as an alternative to standard industry products.
 Essential oils and oil-infused products contain naturally derived, plant-based ingredients that provide a cleaner lifestyle and safer solutions across the board when it comes to cosmetics, household cleaners, personal care products, etc.